jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 -----

 In Symbol, when you use public objects, direction is ambiguous.
 Also, an object in ActiveX is actually a property.
 Why is it a circle in my case then?
 Why isn't a property an object then? oh.
-No. Getting an object is actually a procedure, but you use it as if it's just an object.
-When you can set it, then that's a definite procedure.
+No. Getting an object is actually a command, but you use it as if it's just an object.
+When you can set it, then that's a definite command.
 Darn.
 I might revise Symbol.
 It's not that good this way.

 -----